Johnston aiming to repeat Supersport win

 Lee Johnston hopes he can take the fine form he has shown this season into next week's Isle of Man TT race week.

-The Fermanagh native has racked up three second place finishes and a third spot in the opening three rounds of the British Supersport Championship.
+The Fermanagh native has racked up three second-place finishes and a third spot in the opening three rounds of the British Supersport Championship.

 The 33-year-old also won a Supersport race at the North West 200 and picked up top-three places in the Supertwins.